 New Zealand’s measly fixed broadband data caps are often blamed on Southern Cross Cable Network’s international data traffic monopoly.
-That’s no excuse for the miserly amounts of mobile data offered by New Zealand’s wireless carriers.
+It doesn’t explain the miserly amounts of mobile data offered by New Zealand’s wireless carriers.

-Australians pay less.
+Australians pay much less than New Zealanders.
 This week Virgin Mobile launched a 4G postpaid mobile broadband plan giving users 13GB of data for A$59.
 That works out at around NZ$5.5 per GB.
 A typical New Zealand plan works out at $20 for 1GB.

 New Zealand’s best data plan is 2degrees’ $99 12GB data pack.
 That’s NZ$8.25 per GB or 50% more expensive than the Virgin Mobile price.
-It is only available in 2degrees’ limited broadband zones and the carrier’s data service is on ye olde worlde 3G network.
+It is only available in 2degrees’ limited broadband zones and the carrier’s data service is on the 3G network.
+Which means slow data.

 Sure, Australia is bigger so carriers have economies of scale not available in New Zealand, but that can’t be the only reason.
 And anyway can it mean the cost per bit is half as much again?